Why cancer causes hair loss – and practical tips for making life better

 - Avoid rubbing or massaging your scalp.
 Some people think this makes hair re-grow more quickly, but in fact it can damage new growth.

 - Try vitamin B7.
 Hair care products containing vitamin B7 have helped some people revitalize and thicken their hair.
 Some people also recommend taking vitamin B7 tablets.
 Find recommended products and supplements for hair thickening and growth here.
+Please note, you should always talk to your doctor before starting any supplements/vitamins for hair growth.

 - Talk to your hairdresser.
 Some people who used to have long hair before chemo now find that short hair suits them.
 Talk to your hairdresser about finding a style that works for you.
 The organisation My New Hair has a salon finder for UK hairdressers who specialise in hair for cancer patients.